sonifydata/twotone.io/_posts/2019-01-25-video-tutorial-test.md

 layout: article

 ---
-Watch this short video to learn about TwoTone’s text-to-speech feature.
+Watch this short video to learn about TwoTone's text-to-speech feature.

 Enter a title to automatically generate text-to-speech, google to turn speech on or off.
 Customize settings for language gender and voice options.